-This is the third article in our new “Toxic Shock” series, written and researched by Rick Dillon & Ginny Smith, investigating the growing amount of pollution in our county’s freshwater rivers, streams, ponds as well as our beloved Sussex seaside…
+In the third article in our ‘Toxic Shock”’series, written and researched by Rick Dillon & Ginny Smith, they investigate the growing pollution of our seaside and our county’s freshwater rivers, streams, ponds.

 Protesters took to an East Sussex beach last week, anger boiling over at the continual failure of privately owned monopoly Southern Water to contain sewage discharges into fresh waterways, lakes and even the seaside.

 More than 100 people joined a protest in Hastings, waving red flags like those erected by lifeguards to warn bathers during the recent pollution incident at nearby Bulverhythe.
 And now local councils, like Wealden and Hastings, are joining a wave of citizen action protests across the county.

 Thatcher’s toxic legacy